 Serum or Actives.

 Serum is the next step.
 The way you want to think of your product order is that you want to apply the ingredients with the highest concentration of active ingredients first, so that they’re closest to the skin and absorbed first.
 Essence is packed with actives, as is serum.
-But because essence is more viscous (it’s consistency is like water), you want to apply that first.
+But because essence is less viscous (it’s consistency is like water), you want to apply that first.
 I use a bunch of different serums/actives.
 Below is a loose guide to my favs and how often I use them.

 - Kiehl’s Wrinkle Reducing Concentrate – 1x a week